Student Spotlight: Caley “CJ” Miller

 “These attributes have personally helped me succeed because they caused me to adopt the work ethic that I have today.
 I have always been competitive, but my work ethic is what sets me apart from my peers.
 Whenever I am in a situation that makes most people quit, in life or in the ring, I think of Micky.”

-Miller is thankful to College of DuPage for helping him meet his educational goals while providing flexibility that allows him to train.
+Miller is thankful to College of DuPage for helping him meet his educational goals while providing the flexibility that allowed him to train.
 He advises other COD students to choose their own paths.

 “Ignore what your friends do and focus on what is important,” he said.
 “Focus on setting yourself up in a position to succeed in the situation that you are in.
 Everyone is different, and there is no one right way to be successful.”